How to start a bounce house business and get jumping

 Your reputation depends on clean, safe equipment.
 After every rental, inflate the unit, vacuum it out, and wipe it down with a vinyl-safe cleaner.
 A detailed inspection checklist helps ensure you do not miss tears or seam stress before the next event.

 You might also consider a certification from the Safe Inflatable Operators Training Organization (SIOTO).
+SIOTO builds its training around ASTM F2374 standards and offers self-paced online certification valid for one year.
 This credential shows customers you prioritize safety and can sometimes help lower your insurance premiums.

 Decide when to expand